 Please confirm with me at least a week or two ahead of time about your event.
 Many people go awhile without correspondence, but in order to find out and confirm final event details, I prefer to speak with clients at least a few weeks prior to the event.

-The Mischief Maker is based in Lexington, Kentucky and provides wedding cakes in Kentucky and in surrounding states, including, but not limited to the following areas: Louisville, Lexington, Bowling Green, Ashland, and Pikeville.
+The Mischief Maker is based in Lexington, Kentucky and provides wedding cakes and celebration cakes in Lexington, Kentucky and in surrounding states, including, but not limited to the following areas: Louisville, Lexington, Bowling Green, Ashland, and Pikeville.
 We receive many wedding cake requests from other areas, including out-of-state, in cities such as Cincinnati, Evansville, Chicago, New York City, Pennsylvania, Nashville, Asheville and Charleston.
 If you live outside the areas listed above, or you’re having a destination event, feel free to email or message us to make arrangements, so we can begin planning your cake and/or dessert environment; these are evaluated on a case-by-case basis.

 We try to be as accommodating as possible to out-of- state brides.
 Thus far, there has been no hindrance with the planning, due to distance.
 While working with brides in multiple areas on a daily basis, the majority of communication takes place online, through email and messages.
 It is generally the way we prefer to operate.
 I feel writing back and forth develops concepts even more fluidly than speaking over the phone, and can be even more helpful than in-person meetings, as it provides something to reference over and over again.
 However, I am happy to do phone and video meetings, as well.
 While we always have digital color palette references, I have often mailed tangible color palettes to brides, both in and out-of-state.
 I understand that phones and laptops (with settings like brightness varying according to user) can alter color appearance.
 It also gives everyone a tangible color reference, including all members of our team, so that nothing is lost in translation.
 Receiving other tangible materials, such as fabric swatches, can also be helpful.
 See the FAQ on tastings and consultations, for more information on how we operate.